About Lawyers Concerned for Lawyers

 Lawyers Concerned for Lawyers (LCL) provides a free, confidential Lawyers Assistance Program for Minnesota lawyers, judges, law students and their immediate family members.
 This program offers help to those affected by alcohol, drugs and other addictions; depression, anxiety and other mental illnesses; stress and other life-related problems; and any condition which negatively affects the quality of one’s life at work or at home.

-LCL is a nonprofit 501(c)3 organization composed of hundreds of volunteer members statewide, a volunteer board of directors, an Executive Director, two Case Managers and an Administrative Assistant.
+LCL is a nonprofit 501(c)3 organization composed of hundreds of volunteer members statewide, a volunteer board of directors, an Executive Director, two Case Managers, an Outreach Coordinator, and an Administrative Assistant.
 The membership includes those who have been helped by the organization and others who are concerned for the well-being of LCL clients and the legal profession.
 They are ready to help others by mentoring, providing support, and leading interventions.

 Confidentiality is our hallmark.